Your Ultimate Financial Planning for Retirement Checklist

 Key Takeaways

-• ✓ Social Security is designed to replace only about 40% of pre-retirement income.
+• ✓ Social Security alone is rarely enough to maintain your pre-retirement lifestyle.

 How It Works